timbergus/timbergus/README.md

 - 🔭 I’m currently working at Taxfix.
 - 🌱 I’m currently learning as much as I can.
 - 🥅 2021 goals: work in the next Mars Rover!
-- ⚡ Fun fact: I started coding because I wanted to be a Hacker.
+- ⚡ Fun fact: I started coding because I wanted to build robots.
-- 😄 Pronouns: He / Him

 ## 💬 Contact